Quit India Movement: Hindu Mahasabha

-Princely States
+Others

+The Muslim League and Muhammad Ali Jinnah opposed the movement.
+Jinnah supported British war effort in the world war.

+The Communist Party of India opposed the Quit India movement and supported the British war effort after Soviet Union was under attack.

-The movement had less support in the princely states, as the princes were strongly opposed and funded the opposition.
+While the movement had impact on princely states, some princes opposed the movement and funded the opposition.

 Local violence and parallel governments

-The movement significantly impacted military preparations of British Empire during the World War 2 as 57 infantry battalions were used to quell protests for months when they had to be used in the war.
-The airfield construction was also delayed for 4 to 6 weeks.
+The movement significantly impacted military preparations of British Empire during the World War II as 57 infantry battalions were used to quell protests for months when they had to be used in the war.
+Airfield construction was also delayed for four to six weeks.

 According to John F. Riddick, from 9 August 1942 to 21 September 1942, the Quit India Movement: